 Key "Performance Indicators" measure how quickly and how carefully the simulated work is performed.
-With more than 60 Performance Indicators in all, feedback is diagnostic, instead of just a consolidated pass/fail score.
-They include execution time, average and maximum driving speeds (forwards and backwards), measurements about how precisely loads are picked up and put down (errors in orientation, centering, etc.), and counting many kinds of collisions (forks, loads, shelves, etc.).
+With more than 64 Performance Indicators in all, feedback is diagnostic, instead of just a consolidated pass/fail score.
+They include execution time, average and maximum driving speeds (forwards and backward), measurements about how precisely loads are picked up and put down (errors in orientation, centering, etc.), and counting many kinds of collisions (forks, loads, shelves, etc.).

 A variety of incorrect operating conditions will trigger "Procedure Errors", such as driving "out of bounds".
 Finally, conditions related to safety receive special attention: a forklift overturn condition, or a load falling from a pallet or a shelf, will trigger "Fatal Errors" and the simulation immediately stops.

 Simulation results are automatically saved, along with the occurrence of any "Procedure Error" or "Fatal Error", so trainees can progress at their own pace without trainer supervision.
-To simplify the record keeping, Simlog offers a database product called Simulation Manager, and the same database can be used with all of our Personal Simulators.
+To simplify the record-keeping, Simlog offers a database product called Simulation Manager, and the same database can be used with all of our Personal Simulators.

 Operator Chair for Forklift Personal Simulator